awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ad-avail-blanking.md

 1. Under **Global processors**, enable **Ad avail blanking**\.

-1. Optionally, under **Blanking image**, provide a URI to an image file located in an Amazon S3 bucket\.
+1. Optionally, under **Blanking image**, provide a URI to an image input file that is stored in Amazon S3 or on an HTTP\(S\) server\.
+For Amazon S3 inputs, you can specify the URI directly or choose **Browse** to select from your Amazon S3 buckets\.
+For HTTP\(S\) inputs, provide the URL to your input video file\.
+For more information, see [HTTP Input Requirements](upload-input-files.md#http-input-requirements)\.

    If you specify an image here, the service inserts the image on all video frames inside the ad avail\.
 If you don't specify an image, the service uses a black slate instead\.

    Blanking images must be \.png or \.bmp files that are the same size or smaller, in pixels, as the output video resolution\.